 Dealing with anxiety is in one word, exhausting.
 It has a way of making you feel insecure and seemingly alone.
 As I mentioned in one of my previous posts, I’ve been struggling with anxiety since I was 15 years-old.
 This month, I’m going to be turning 24.
-Although I am discovering the root of my anxiety as time goes by, it is still a battle I face on a daily basis.
+Although I am discovering the root of my anxiety as time goes on, it is still a battle I face on a daily basis.

-Something that has been hard for me lately is staying motivated, especially if my anxiety is really bad that day.
-I’ll have this need to stay in the house or isolate myself from other people.
+If my anxiety is really bad that day, I’ll have this need to stay in the house or isolate myself from other people.
 My mind races and I start to think about all of the things that other people are doing.
 It’s so easy for me to criticize myself.
-Well, why aren’t you getting promoted?
+I’ll start to think negative thoughts like: well, why aren’t you getting promoted?
 When will you buy a house?
 You aren’t good enough.

 Or there are times when I literally can’t write because my head feels cloudy.
 I can feel my heart beating in my chest, my hands are shaking, and I can’t focus.

 People are struggling alone everyday and we as a society don’t openly discuss the importance of mental health enough.